tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 ## Failure to Account for Consequences Either Life or Property

 CVSS v4 is slated to add a safety metric.
-So this is a big win for Life.
+So this is a big win for accounting for patient harm and loss of life.
+Beyond medical, automotive and aerospace could benefit from this metric.

-Although, a quick search of the word "property" in the CVSS CIGs working group's v4 Working Items resulted in 0 results.
+Although, a quick search of the word "property" in the CVSS CIGs working group's "v4 Working Items" resulted in 0 results.
 Not sure if this is to be considered but looks unlikely.

 ## Operational Scoring Problems

-The CVSS formula was pulled from where the sun doesn&#39;t shine.
-There also wasn't solid empirical rational provided for the structure of the formula and the constant values of the formula weights.
+To put it nicely, the CVSS formula was pulled from where the sun doesn&#39;t shine.
+There also was never any solid empirical rational provided for the structure of the formula or for the constant values of the formula weights.
+The paper calls for a complete overhaul in the formula and goes over an effective approach do so.

 ## Likelihood